riatelab/geoimport/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Note that when using this code from _JsDelivr_ or any other CDN, you must comply with the license of [gdal3.js](https://github.com/bugra9/gdal3.js) which is distributed under the [LGPL-2.1 license](https://github.com/bugra9/gdal3.js/blob/master/LICENSE).
+Note that this code imports [gdal3.js](https://github.com/bugra9/gdal3.js) so you must comply with the license of [gdal3.js](https://github.com/bugra9/gdal3.js/blob/master/LICENSE) which is distributed under the [LGPL-2.1 license](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).